parsewave/OpenThoughts-Agent/README.md

    $DCFT_ACTIVATE_ENV
    cd "$DCFT"
    ```
+   The dotenvs now export `PYTHONPATH="${DCFT_PRIVATE:-$DCFT}:$PYTHONPATH"` so `python -m hpc.launch` resolves even on clusters that strip the working directory from `sys.path`.
+If you maintain a custom dotenv, mirror this line to keep the launcher importable.
 3. Choose or write a datagen script under `data/...` implementing `BaseDataGenerator` (see `data/generation/base.py` and existing generators for examples).
 4. Run the launcher from a login node:
    ```bash